Sorry If This Ruins Your Day: Sex Is Overrated

 It is only when two lovers or mates have worked on their own inner growth that Sexuality will become fulfilling.

-Psychology never got it and has turned abstinence into a “condition” that needs to be psychoanalyzed at all costs while it is precisely the right path to follow if one wishes to heal within and discover the true purpose of one’s own journey.
+Psychology never got it and has turned abstinence into a “condition” that needs to be psychoanalyzed at all costs.
+Yet, At the same time, it is precisely the right path to follow if one wishes to heal within and discover the true purpose of one’s journey.

 It is not without a reason as why most spiritual beliefs recommend abstinence… and it is about time to rethink our lifestyles completely as our unfettered materialism is silently dislocating society and destroying Nature.